 Tenant Security: There are in theory only three reasons the landlord can give to force his tenant to leave: non-payment of rent, moving in of close family, and to demolish the property.
 However, there are reports that this law is often not observed, and that landlords are using fictitious demolition plans to squeeze their tenants out.

 The economic blockade to Qatar in early June 2017 made by several countries including Saudi Arabia, United Arab Emirates, Bahrain, and Egypt, has severely hit Qatar’s economy.
 The economy contracted by 1.5% in 2017, its worst performance since 1991 and the first decline in 24 years.
-The participating Arab nations cited Qatar's support for Islamist groups, violating a 2014 agreement with the members of the Gulf Cooperation Council (GCC), as one of the main reasons for the blockade.
+The participating Arab nations cited Qatar’s support for Islamist groups, violating a 2014 agreement with the members of the Gulf Cooperation Council (GCC), as one of the main reasons for the blockade.
 Qatar was also criticized by its neighbours for its amicable relations with Iran.

 The four Arab nations issued a list of 13 demands on June 22, 2017, which included curbing diplomatic ties with Iran and shutting down Al-Jazeera.
 Qatar refused to comply, stating that it would not agree to measures that threaten its sovereignty.
 In a surprise move in December 2018, Qatar ended its nearly 60-year membership of the Organisation of the Petroleum Exporting Countries (OPEC) – the oil cartel dominated by Saudi Arabia.